 - Clicking the date and time shows a list of your notifications as well as a calendar.

 - When Focus Assist is enabled, you’ll see a crescent moon icon beside the clock.

 - Apps are no longer allowed to customize areas of the taskbar (although this didn’t happen often in Windows 10).

 That’s quite a few changes if you think about it, proving that Windows 11 is a substantial new version of Windows and not just a cosmetic revision to Windows 10.
 Even some of the taskbar restrictions put in place seem to be aimed at improving usability, perhaps in touch or tablet mode.
 Only time will tell how the taskbar will change before the full release of Windows 11 this fall.

-- › How to Choose Speakers for Audio Output in Windows 11
+- › How to Choose Your Microphone on Windows 11

 - › Windows 11 Lets You Move the Taskbar to the Left or Right, But It’s Broken